Tim Rickitt, Managing Director of Rickitt Partnership estate agent in Cheshire, examines some of this year’s property market predictions for you.

 About the author

-Tim has over 20 years experience in the residential property market.
+Tim has nearly 30 years experience in the residential property market.
 In that time, he has worked in the areas of Cheshire, South Manchester, Shropshire, Wirral, North Wales and London.
-Over the years, Tim has spent the bulk of his career based in Che…
+Over the years, Tim has spent the bulk of his career based in C…

 View Full Profile